alihuss1017/AllNBAPredictionTool/README.md

 ###  SVM ALGORITHM PERFORMANCE
 ![svm](https://user-images.githubusercontent.com/83521645/132613508-42635e19-cc21-4ae3-a3ba-193c716a627c.jpg)

+Shown above is the result of the testing data(performed on SVM algorithm) that includes a player who was either predicted to make an all-NBA team or actually made an all-NBA team.
+NOTE: Player names may appear more than once, this means that the testing data contained multiple seasons from a single player.

 #### EVALUATION RESULTS
 True Negatives: 308

 True Positives: 22

-False Negatives: 2
+False Negatives: 2 (DeMarcus Cousins, Joel Embiid)

-False Positives: 3
+False Positives: 3 (Bradley Beal, Zion Williamson, Anthony Davis)

 Precison: 0.88